LemonNES/LemonNES/README.md

 • Graphical Bugs

-• Newer NES Titles Don't Boot
+• Emulation Speed Is Too Fast

-• Palette Discolorations
+• APU Does Not Work Yet

 # Compatibility
 The Following Games Have Been Tested With LemonNES

-• Super Mario Bros - Playable But With Graphical Issues And Scrolling Bugs
+• Super Mario Bros - Runs Great With Exeremely Minor Graphical Issues

-• Balloon Fight - Playable But With Graphical Issues
+• Balloon Fight - Runs Great

-• Exitebike - Playable But With Moderate Graphical Issues And Scrolling Bugs
+• Exitebike - Runs Great

-• Bubble Bobble - Boots But With Extreme Graphical Issues
+• Bubble Bobble - Runs Great With Some Graphical Bugs

-• Donkey Kong - Playable But With Major Graphical Issues
+• Donkey Kong - Runs Great

-• Kirby's Adventure - Boots, Palette Loads With Incorrect Coloring, But Is Not Playable
+• Kirby's Adventure - Runs Great With HUD Rendering Issues

-• Super Mario Bros 2 - Doesn't Boot
+• Super Mario Bros 2 - Runs Great With Extreme Smearing

-• Super Mario Bros 3 - Doesn't Boot
+• Super Mario Bros 3 - Runs Great With HUD Rendering Issues

 # Beta
 LemonNES Is Currently In Beta, If You Find Any Issues With The Code, Please Report Them By Creating A Pull Request.